lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 communications with the help of larger devices acting as proxies, gateways, or servers.
 Class 0 devices generally cannot be secured or managed comprehensively in the traditional sense.
-They will most likely be preconfigured (and will be reconfigured rarely, if at all) with a very small data set.
+They will most likely be preconfigured (and will rarely be reconfigured, if at all) with a very small data set.
 For management purposes, they could answer keepalive signals and send on/off or basic health indications.